If you’re in two minds about a campervan, how do you take the plunge?

-The following is our pack for a three-week European trip in early summer.
+The following is our pack for a four-week European trip in early summer.
 We live outside the van most of the time, so need to get at things from the boot rather than from the inside (we pack differently for UK trips where we can’t be sure of the weather).

 Inside the boot

 We prefer to sleep upstairs (and that’s what we’ve always done except in terrible weather or in situations when the pop-up roof would be too obtrusive).
 If you’re on a noisy site, downstairs is s better option, by the way.